Privacy Evaluation for Microsoft Office 365 Education

 Is the product intended for school?

-• Unclear whether the company is designated as a school official.
+- Unclear whether this product designates the vendor as a school official.

 Common Sense Standard Privacy Report (SPR)